St Dominic's

 Vatican II and its implications for the Church today

 Fr Max Vodola is a noted researcher on Vatican II and head of the Department of Church History and Associate Dean (Research) at the Catholic Theological College, Melbourne.
-Fr Max is the principal speaker, to be followed by discussion and questions, and then by a cuppa.
+Fr Max was the principal speaker, and was followed by discussion and questions, and then by a cuppa.

 Social Justice Sunday, 28 August 2022: Respect: Confronting Violence and Abuse